-TRiO Student Support Services (SSS) is a federally funded grant that serves first-generation, low-income, and/or students with a disability who are seeking a certificate, degree, and to transfer to a 4-year university.
-The goal of the TRiO SSS program is to provide students a strong and supportive learning community that motivates and propels the student towards their chosen academic goal.
+TRiO Student Support Services (SSS) is a federally-funded grant that serves first-generation, low-income, and/or students with a disability who are seeking a certificate, degree, and to transfer to a 4-year university.
+Our academic support network is designed to help students reach their goals of graduating and transferring in a timely manner with the highest GPA possible, the maxium financial and and scholarship opportunities:

-TRIO SSS provides a number of benefits to the student to help achieve these goals:
+TRiO SSS provides a number of benefits to the student to help achieve these goals.

-- Peer mentoring group

-- Intensive academic counseling

-- Structured assistance with career planning, scholarship applications, the financial aid process, navigating transfer to 4-year universities

-- Field trips to transfer institutions
+- · Peer mentoring group and social networking - Intensive academic counseling - Structured assistance with career planning, scholarship applications, the financial aid process, and navigating transfer to 4-year universities - Field trips to 4-year universities for campus tours - · Priority registration and much, much more

-- Priority registration and much, much more TRiO SSS applications are available in the upper level of the Manzanita Building or on the website www.gocolumbia. edu/trio
+TRiO SSS applications are available in the upper level of the Manzanita Building, room 212, or on the website www.gocolumbia.edu/trio

-TRiO SSS Program Eligibility: (have at least one of these criteria, priority given to those who meet more than one)

-- First-generation college student, neither parent completed a Bachelor's Degree - Low-income, based on federal guidelines - Have a disability verified through the DSPS office
+- TRiO SSS Program Eligibility: (have at least one of these criteria, priority given to those who meet more than one) - First-generation college student (neither parent completed a Bachelor's Degree) - Low-income based on federal guidelines - Have a disability verified through the DSPS office